+For 50MHz bandwidth, the preamble generation procedure is same as the procedure in normal mode based on basic preamble type P2.

-For 50MHz and 100MHz bandwidth, the preamble generation procedure is given as follows.
+For 100MHz bandwidth, the preamble generation procedure is same as the procedure in normal mode based on basic preamble type P1.

 For 200MHz/400MHz bandwidth, the short preamble and CRS shall be duplicated with rotation factors in frequency domain in the unit of 100 MHz.

-For 50MHz bandwidth, the short preamble sequence occupies 14 subcarriers in the frequency domain.
-These sub carriers are modulated by elements consisting of the sequence Z(n),
+For 1GHz bandwidth, the preambles generation procedure follows the same method in 400MHz bandwidth.